Vishu1708/The_B.I.R.D._ApocalypseProject/README.md

 The key needs to be in the form of a number and an ASCII character, joined together by "_".
 Eg. "783_f"

 Beware, Do not mention the accursed "Bird" in your text, or they will intercept your message.

+My first go at Flask.
+Just having a bit of fun